 13-year-old entrepreneur to be featured at Fashion Week 2023

-(CBS DETROIT) - A Metro Detroit 13-year-old has received an invite to one of the most prestigious fashion events in the United States, New York Fashion Week 2023.
+(CBS DETROIT) - A 13-year-old from Metro has been invited to one of the most prestigious fashion events in the United States -- New York Fashion Week 2023.

-Langston's mother, Jack Howard says as a young child, Langston always enjoyed art.
-She says that's what helped sparked his interest in fashion.
-In 2021, he mentioned that he wanted to start a clothing line and in March of 2022, he made it happen.
+Langston's mother, Jack Howard, says Langston always enjoyed art.
+She says that's what helped spark his interest in fashion.
+In 2021, he mentioned that he wanted to start a clothing line and in March 2022, he made it happen.

 "When he sets his mind to something it's 0-100," says Howard.